• Skip to primary navigation

 Fried dough Pizza recipe is simple to make and easy to present at parties as it can be warmed up just before serving.
 It is a traditional recipe from Naples #yourguardianchef #pizza #italianfood #italianrecipe

-Pizza fritta is small pizza dough deep-fried and topped like a pizza.
-The authentic pizza fritta from Naples is a savory dough served with mozzarella, tomato sauce, basil, and freshly grated Parmesan.
+Pizza fritta Montanara is small pizza dough deep-fried and topped like a pizza.
+This classic Neapolitan street food is a savory dough with a crispy outside and a warm, gooey center, served topped with mozzarella, tomato sauce, basil, and freshly grated Parmesan.
 They are very popular as appetizers as they are simple to make and easy to serve at parties, as these fried pizzas are small and can be eaten by hand.

 Fried pizza with tomato sauce and mozzarella